alexkwolfe/mongomapper-versioned/README.md

 ### Querying

-Every versioned document model has an association called `versions`.
+Every versioned document model has an association called `versions` that contains all past versions of a document.
 It's a plain old MongoMapper one-to-many association with the `Version` model, sorted in reverse chronological order.
 You can query for versions using MongoMapper's standard query criteria:

 ````ruby
 @user.versions.where(:created_at.lt > 1.day.ago)